arrive on La Gomera: Monday, January 22

 Tell us you’re interested.
 We’ll send questions about your hiking experience and fitness level.
-If you and we agree you can comfortably handle the hiking in the Canary Islands, we'll tell you the scout-fee amount due in early January, 2023.
+If you and we agree you can comfortably handle the hiking in the Canary Islands, we'll tell you the scout-fee amount due in August, 2024.
 The sooner you commit, the sooner we can establish our group of hikers, giving everyone ample time to confidently reserve flights.
 Bear in mind, connections from mainland Europe to Tenerife are limited.
 Yet Tenerife is a popular European getaway destination.
 So we must all book early to ensure we can meet our scheduling needs.
 Plus, the sooner we have a committed group, the more seats will be available on inter-island flights, which each of us must reserve for ourselves.

 You are responsible for booking and paying for your inter-island flights.
 As soon as we have a committed group of hikers, we’ll tell you specifically which flights to reserve with Binter, the local airline (www.bintercanarias.com/eng).

 We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before flying to La Gomera (GMZ), where our group will convene.
 From Tenerife’s north airport, near the city of Santa Cruz de Tenerife, it’s a ten-minute taxi ride to San Cristóbal de La Laguna, where we recommend you stop over.